AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-cloud-service-communications.md

 #### Scripts {#scripts}

-A form design that is used with the Communication APIs can contain scripts that run on the server.
+A form design that is used with the Communications APIs can contain scripts that run on the server.
 Ensure that a form design does not contain scripts that run on the client.
 For information about creating form design scripts, see Designer Help.